gihanrangana/figma-to-react/README.md

 # figma-to-react
-This repo includes how to import figma template directly to react project using figma api
+This is frontend tool to conver figma designs to react jsx elements using figma api

 # Demo